Frequently asked questions

 What is the standard of play in the club and is there a minimum standard to join?

 The standard of play in club is quite broad, ranging from Club/League to County standard.
 Most players in the club enjoy the game and like to be challenged during club nights, so if you are a beginner you may find it a struggle, but if you are a confident and active player and enjoy the game you should thrive within the club.
 The best way to find out is to come along to a club night and try us out.
-That way you can see for yourself if you might fit in and we can also give you helpful guidance to help you decide if this is the club for you.
+That way you can see for yourself if you might fit in and we can also give you guidance to help you decide if this is the club for you.

 Can I come along and try a club night without joining?